 The Truth about Sorbitol

-“But how?!”
-We hear you ask.
-Well we take the feedback of our customers and stockists very seriously.
+We take the feedback of our customers and stockists very seriously.
 For a while now we’ve been looking into how to keep your Truthpaste fresher for longer, without compromising on that ‘dentist fresh’ feel that we get so many lovely reviews about.

 We don’t have such a thing as a secret ingredient at Truthpaste.
 Honesty has always been our policy.
-And in line with that very policy, we can share that our research and trials have lead us to add a touch of sorbitol to our ingredients list.
+And in line with that very policy, we can share that our research and trials have lead us to add sorbitol to our ingredients list.

 What is Sorbitol?